Your friend the vegan

 The easiest way to kick-start a basic ketogenic diet is to eat mostly fatty animal foods and fibrous low-starch vegetables.
 A ketogenic diet does have roots in our evolutionary past and is traditionally rather high in animal foods [4, 5].

-So, what is a vegan ketogenic diet ?
+So, what is a vegan keto diet ?

-A vegan ketogenic diet needs to prioritize fatty plant foods and exclude those that are too starchy or sugary.
+A vegan keto diet needs to prioritize fatty plant foods and exclude those that are too starchy or sugary.
 This isn’t as straightforward as it seems.

 There are two main reasons.
 First, there are fewer commercially available fatty plants than starchy or sugary ones.